dagger/dagger/docs/learn/1010-dev-cue-package.md

 ### Writing the package

-Now that you've initialized your workspace, it's time to write a simple package.
+Now that you've initialized your project, it's time to write a simple package.
 Package name usually starts with a domain name (as in Go) followed by a descriptive name.
 In this example, we reuse the Cloud Run example and create a package from it.